G4m4/openmini/README.md

     sudo apt-get -y install freeglut3-dev
     sudo apt-get -y install libxcomposite-dev

-Lastly, if you wish to build the VST plugin, you will have to get the (proprietary) [Steinberg VST SDK](http://www.steinberg.net/en/company/developer.html) and set the environment variable VST_ROOT to its location.

 Once all of this is done, you only have to set the flag OPENMINI_HAS_JUCE to ON (caps matters) when invoking cmake:

     cmake -DOPENMINI_HAS_JUCE=ON ../

-Note that both these flags can be used simultaneously.
+Eventually, if you wish to build the VST plugin, you will have to get the (proprietary) [Steinberg VST SDK](http://www.steinberg.net/en/company/developer.html) and set the environment variable VST_ROOT to its location.
+Then set the flag OPENMINI_HAS_VST to ON (caps matters) when invoking cmake.

 License
 ==================================